johny77g/nuBuilder4-cloner/README.md

 - **cloner_objects**
   - (Optional, default: 1) If set to "0", only the form is cloned, without its objects.
 - **cloner_subforms**
-  - (Optional, default: 0) If set to "1", also clone the associated subforms.
+  - (Optional, default: 0) If set to "1", also clone the embedded subforms.
 - **cloner_iframe_forms**
-  - (Optional, default: 0) If set to "1", also clone the associated subforms.
+  - (Optional, default: 0) If set to "1", also clone the embedded iframe (run) forms.
-- **cloner_dump**
-  - (Optional, default: 0) If set to "1", dump the SQL INSERT statements to the browser window instead of executing them.
 - **cloner_open_new_form**
   - (Optional, default: 1) If set to "1", the new (destination) form is not shown after the cloning.
 Not available in dump mode.
 - **cloner_new_pks**
   - (Optional: default: 0) If set to "0", no new primary keys are generated.
 This option is only available in dump mode.

+- **cloner_dump**
+  - (Optional, default: 0) If set to "1", dump the SQL INSERT statements to the browser window instead of executing them.

+Use nuRunPHP() if the dump modus, nuSetProperty('cloner_dump','1'), is used.

 ## Usage Examples: